beartype/beartype/README.rst

         *cannot* be guaranteed to refer to these culprits outside that block.
-If this property is accessed from any other context and one or more of these culprits have sadly passed away, this property dynamically reduces the corresponding item(s) of this tuple to only the machine-readable representations of those culprits.
-(This exception stored the representations of those culprits inside itself when first raised.
-Like a gruesome time capsule, they return to haunt you.)
+If this property is accessed from any other context and one or more of these culprits have sadly passed away, this property dynamically reduces the corresponding items of this tuple to only the machine-readable representations of those culprits. :superscript:`This exception stored the representations of those culprits inside itself when first raised.
+Like a gruesome time capsule, they return to haunt you.`
       * Is a **builtin variable-sized C-based object** (e.g., ``dict``, ``int``, ``list``, ``str``).
 Long-standing limitations in CPython itself prevent beartype from weakly referring to those objects.
-Openly riot on the `CPython bug tracker`_ if this displeases you. *You are not alone.*
+Openly riot on the `CPython bug tracker`_ if this displeases you.

       Let us examine what this means for your malding CTO: